 What are Strings?

-The string is a class present in the Standard C++ Library.
-Keep in mind that String is not a primitive data type in C++, rather it is a class.
-The string class is used to handle and manipulate strings.
-In technical terms, a String is a sequence of characters terminated by a null character.
-Not the technical person?
-Let's understand it in simple terms.
+The string is a class present in the Standard C++ Library that is used to handle and manipulate strings.
+Note that it is not a primitive data type of programming language.
+You can also say that a string is a sequence of characters terminated by a null character.

 #include #include using namespace std; int main() { // declare a string string str; //input string value cin>> str; //display str value cout<<str; }